HOPE Consortium

 Birth defects can cause problems in overall health including in how the body develops or how the body works.
 Common chromosomal birth defects include trisomy 21 (Down syndrome) which results from three copies of chromosome 21, trisomy 18 (Edward syndrome) which results from three copies of chromosome 18, and trimsomy 13 (Patau sundrome) which results from three copies of chromosome 13.
 Common structural defects include cleft lip and cleft palate, spina bifida, and heart defects.

-* See March of Dimes_Birth Defects for more information.
+* See March of Dimes: Birth Defects for more information.

 Pregnancy factors that contribute to placental abnormalties are studied as part of several consortium studies including as part of the HOPE COVID-19 study and other ongoing studies including CPPOP, Cancer and Pregnancy Outcomes, and Social Determinants of Heart Defects.